Lisbon is one of the most vibrant cities in Europe. It offers to its visitors endless interesting places to discover.

 21. Alfama – Get Lost in the Ancient Maze

 Here you will find dozens of small shops, restaurants and some traditional Fado clubs.
-For every visitor in Lisbon, walking around Alfama is the top place to visit in Lisbon.
+For every visitor in Lisbon, Alfama is the top place to visit in Lisbon which can be enjoyed on a free walking tour.

 One best vantage point is the Miradouro da Senhora do Monte, where you can enjoy an amazing panorama over the city and the Tagus River.